 Everyone has a daunting feeling of ‘do I need to be more careful with money?’ moment at some point in their lives.
 Some people are great at saving money and budgeting well, using sites like Raise to ensure they are using discounts and coupons wherever they can to lessen their everyday spending.
 Others, are not so logical with this and have a tendency to impulse buy and spend money in the wrong places.
 Usually, it will come back to bite them eventually, and that time is usually when it comes to retiring.
 When we retire, it’s not just our body that changes.
 It’s our life.
-And if you ever wondered why we only hear about the value of saving for retirement in the fifth decade of life, it’s because that’s when the effects are the most striking.
+And if you’ve ever wondered why we only hear about the value of saving for retirement in the fifth decade of life, it’s because that’s when the effects are the most striking.
 Suddenly, you have a lot more time on your hands, whether you want it or not.
-And, while you’re probably used to employers offering retirement savings plans that also cover medical benefits like health care and dental insurance, it’s up to you to find a way to pay for those expenses yourself in retirement.
+And while you’re probably used to employers offering retirement savings plans that also cover medical benefits like health care and dental insurance, it’s up to you to find a way to pay for those expenses yourself in retirement.
+As an example, in the situation where you are left in your old age without any care, you would be wise to understand how an assisted living facility for seniors (similar to Chelsea Senior Living / respite care) might be of benefit to you.
 This is why you need to start thinking about your retirement savings like an annuity from the moment you start.

 What Is 401K